Grandma Lucy’s Dog Food Review

 |Estimated Nutrient Content|

-The second ingredient is chickpeas, also known as garbanzo beans.
+The second ingredient includes chickpeas, also known as garbanzo beans.
 Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

 However, chickpeas contain about 22% protein, a factor that must be considered when judging the actual meat content of this dog food.